HardiBank/HardiBank/README.md

-- 👋 Hi, I’m Hardy
+- 👋 Hi, I’m Hardy.
-- 👀 I’m interested in Data Analysis and Exploration
+- 👀 I’m interested in Data Analysis, Exploration and giving meaningful insights to the company stakeholders.
-- 🌱 I’m currently doing internship as a Data Analyst
+- 🌱 I’m currently doing internship as a BI Developer/Data Analyst.
-- 💞️ I’m looking to collaborate on ideas on Data
+- 💞️ I’m looking to collaborate on ideas on Data.
 - 📫 How to reach me https://www.linkedin.com/in/hardik-b-909832233/

 <!---